 On the production stage area, you stop people who are not supposed to be up there before they can go up.
 If unsure, ask your contact on the production stage.
 It is important to not be in the way of the production staff.

 Qualities: Common sense, able to make quick judgment calls, has some authority with people and be able to maintain boundaries.

 Physical: Sitting most of the time near the stairs of the production stage, and stand when need to.

-On the back production stage – go-getter for Main Room Manager, this includes taking things to lost and found, keeping him hydrated, taking seat counts, have to do runs to the production room to help them.
+On the back production stage – go-getter for Main Room Manager, this includes taking things to lost and found, keeping him or her hydrated, taking seat counts, have to do runs to the production room to help them.
 You get to be in the room a great deal of the time.